Chad to hold controversial referendum on new constitution – DW – 12/14/2023

 Because of these factors, many analysts believe the "yes" vote will win.

 "The 'yes' vote actually have all the means, including illegal means, to win," Hoinathy explained.
-"But if the 'yes' wins, that would not mean that there had been a free referendum."
+"But if the 'yes' won, that would not mean that there had been a free referendum."

 Washington-based Africa security expert Cameron Hudson put it more bluntly: "The referendum's outcome is already a foregone conclusion," he told DW.